Fatal-Pulse/Gunkolle/README.md

 * findclick library by berban (also included)
 * Mouse library by fnzr (included)
 * playing at 1280 x 720 res
-* Requires a NVIDIA graphics card becuase of how NOX renders. [#16](https://github.com/dice4321/Gunkolle/issues/16)
-* NOX version 6.1.0.0 recommended (6.0.8.0 version tends to crash with new NVIDIA drivers, 6.1.0.0 seems stable so far)
+* Both NVIDIA and AMD graphics cards are working, but AMD users might need to replace some pics.
+* Latest version of LDPlayer should work fine (3.76) but older versions work too.
-* Default background in main menu
+* Default background in main menu.

-Running from releases (v1.60803 or above)
-* None

 THIS SCRIPT IS ONLY TESTED AND MAINTAINED ON WIN8.1 AND WIN10.
 I may be unable to help you on any other version.